Scott & Bailey: Critical reception

-Debuting to strong viewing figures and with a fairly positive critical reception, Scott & Bailey ran from 29 May 2011 until 3 July over the course of six episodes.
-The second series premiered 12 March 2012 and consisted of eight episodes.
-A third series was announced 28 May 2012, began filming November 2012, and premiered on 3 April 2013.
-In August 2013, it was announced that a fourth series had been commissioned, with production set to begin in the spring of 2014.
-With filming several months earlier in the year, series 4 began broadcasting on ITV on 10 September 2014 and finished on 29 October 2014.
-On 31 July 2015, ITV renewed Scott & Bailey for a three-part fifth series.

-Scott & Bailey has received generally good reviews thus far.
+Scott & Bailey has received generally good reviews.
 Tom Sutcliffe of The Independent remarked that although it was a "less-than-courageous decision" for ITV to commission a detective drama for Sunday nights, Scott & Bailey had "genuine signs of life in the thing".
 Sam Wollaston of The Guardian, however, questioned the plausibility of the idea that the character of Rachel would not realise her partner of two years was already married, considering she was a detective, and described the series as "Lewis with skirts on".
 However, Grace Dent, also of The Guardian, described it as "of great televisual comfort".
 Alexandra Heminsley, another writer for The Guardian, described it as "a genuinely gripping crime series" and added: "what about a second series?"
 Euan Ferguson of The Observer stated that it was "actually rather gripping".
 Horatia Harrod, reviewing the third series for The Daily Telegraph, praised the programme's script and its likeness to reality in portraying the professional conduct of modern policing, stating: "this is a beautifully engineered programme: it's both pleasingly sudsy and deliciously grisly, but manages to transcend both the soap and detective genres [...]
 Somehow Sally Wainwright, the show's creator and writer, has made the traditionally dull quality of professional competence seem positively thrilling".